 This is done through holding a portfolio of Horizons Total Return Index ETFs.

-The funds are not positively correlated, meaning that there are efforts made to reduce overlap between holdings and increase diversification.
+The funds are not positively correlated, meaning that efforts are made to reduce overlap between holdings and increase diversification.

 HGRO can be held in any registered and non-registered account, opening up opportunities for a wide range of investing strategies.